kmb40/aws-bootcamp-cruddur-2023/journal/week8.md

 # Week 8 — Serverless Image Processing

 The following information outlines tasks that I've completed for Week 8 of the bootcamp.

+The **objective** was to allow end users of the application to upload their own profile avatar.
+To accomplish this, I developed and deployed a serverless functionality with object storage and event-bus actions.

 ### 1. [Attended - Live Stream](https://www.youtube.com/watch?v=YiSNlK4bk90&list=PLBfufR7vyJJ7k25byhRXJldB5AiwgNnWv)
 ### 2. [Watched - Severeless CDK](https://www.youtube.com/watch?v=jyUpZP2knBI)